-- Radiation therapy – to target and destroy the tumour cells.
+- Radiation therapy – targets and destroys the tumour cells.
 Radiosurgery is focused radiotherapy that has improved the accuracy and minimised the risks of treating pituitary tumours.
-Radiosurgery is used in conjunction with surgery and medications to control the growth of tumours or to stop the activity of hormone-releasing tumours
+Radiosurgery is used in conjunction with surgery and medications to control the growth of tumours or to stop the activity of hormone-releasing tumours.

 - Medication – to shrink the tumour and stop it from producing hormones.
 Medication is the first line of treatment for prolactinoma.
-Hormone replacement therapy may also be required in cases of pituitary hypofunction or in the post-operative course.
+Hormone replacement therapy may also be required in cases of pituitary hypofunction or post-operatively.

 Specialist advice about pituitary tumours

-Your local doctor may refer you to a medical specialist such as a:
+Your doctor may refer you to a medical specialist such as:

-- Endocrinologist – one who is experienced in the management of pituitary tumours.
+- an endocrinologist – one who is experienced in the management of pituitary tumours.
 They will decide on the appropriate investigations.
 If surgery is necessary, they will refer you to a neurosurgeon with a special interest in pituitary tumour surgery

-- Neurosurgeon – the skill of the neurosurgeon (particularly one who treats pituitary tumours regularly) is the most important variable in a cure, especially for functioning tumours (ones that are making excessive amounts of a hormone).
+- a neurosurgeon – the skill of the neurosurgeon (particularly one who treats pituitary tumours regularly) is the most important variable in a cure, especially for functioning tumours (ones that are making excessive amounts of a hormone).

 Where to get help

 - Australian Pituitary Foundation Tel.
 1300 331 807

 Things to remember